wuertele/Drupal-Deployer/README.txt

  *   If input is empty string, return FALSE when number is strictly required,
  *   otherwise an empty string is returned as 0.
  * @return number
  *   A valid PHP number.
+FALSE when input cannot be deciphered.
  */
 function parse_formatted_number($formatted_number, $strictly_required = TRUE) {}